Clouther/Python/Dash/README.md

-## Email Macros for VBA

-There are 2 different types of excel macros provided that will allow the user to send out emails via outlook
+## Dash Web Applications

+Creating Dash applications that will use various APIs

+The first Dash Application uses Quandl to display stock information from any company:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
-Prerequisites

-What things you need to install the software and how to install them

-Give examples

-Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example

-And repeat

-until finished

-End with an example of getting some data out of the system or using it for a little demo Running the tests

-Explain how to run the automated tests for this system Break down into end to end tests

-Explain what these tests test and why

-Give an example

-And coding style tests

-Explain what these tests test and why

-Give an example
+Prerequisites Requires a reference to Microsoft XML, v6.0, Scripting Library, and Scripting Runtime Function: https://gist.github.com/cwg999/51bafc6cc5f28308ca219e0b43b1aff2#file-encodeuricomponent-vb Parse Json: https://github.com/VBA-tools/VBA-JSON

+Install both the Json parser and the EncodeUri function in vbi

+Function Documentation: Function 1: Get_Distance(Origin As String, Destination As String) Function 2: Get_Duration(Origin As String, Destination As String) As Double

+Origin and Destination are respective cells that contain the addresses you want to use.

+Examples: Mar-a-Lago: 1100 S Ocean Blvd, Palm Beach, FL 33480, United States Whitehouse: 1600 Pennsylvania Avenue NW Washington, DC 20500, United States

+Get_Distance("1100 S Ocean Blvd, Palm Beach, FL 33480, United States","1600 Pennsylvania Avenue NW Washington, DC 20500, United States")

+Get_Duration(""1100 S Ocean Blvd, Palm Beach, FL 33480, United States","1600 Pennsylvania Avenue NW Washington, DC 20500, United States")

 ## License